 For instance, imagine a window that is partially obscured by other windows in front of it.
 As text is scrolled on your window, the pixels that are scrolled out from under obscuring windows will not be available on the screen to copy to the right places, and so an exposure event must be sent for the client to correctly repaint them.
-Of course, if you implement some sort of backing store, you could do this without resorting to exposure events.
+Of course, if you implement backing store, you could do this without resorting to exposure events.

-An example implementation is mfbCopyArea() in Xserver/mfb/mfbbitblt.c.
+An example implementation is fbCopyArea() in Xserver/fb/fbcopy.c.

-RegionPtr pGC->ops->CopyPlane(src, dst, pGC, srcx, srcy, w, h, dstx, dsty, plane) DrawablePtr dst, src; GCPtr pGC; int srcx, srcy, w, h, dstx, dsty; unsigned long plane;
+RegionPtr pGC->ops->CopyPlane(src, dst, pGC, srcx, srcy, w, h, dstx, dsty,

+'''

+DrawablePtr dst, src;

+GCPtr pGC;

+int srcx, srcy, w, h, dstx, dsty;

+unsigned long plane;

+'''